craiig/HOTDOGSEAGULL/readme.md

  * Packaging this up for less technical users on other systems.

 Here's what I'm working on:
- * Easier to use player experience
+ * Improving the player experience
  * Offline/batch transcoding support using ffmpeg (and then maybe online transcoding)

 ## License ##